 while others look for the end of His love and can’t find it.
 It’s all in

-you will find is their righteousness, whereas God’s righteousness is locked
+righteousness which is tainted with sin, whereas God’s righteousness is locked

-in a vault in their hearts, where no one but God and that person has access to
+in a vault in their heart, where no one but God and that person has access to

 it.
-However, if you look directly to God for His righteousness, you will find
+If we look directly to God for His righteousness, we will find

-Him if you search for Him with all your heart (Deut 4-29).
+Him if we search for Him with all our heart (Deut 4-29).
 God has kept

 nothing from us; He has even given us authority to partake of His own divinity

-as He imparts His Spirit in us.
+as He imparts His Spirit.
 When Jesus sent the Holy Spirit into every

 believer, He fused Himself into our souls, so that we have become one with